TomEphraimPerez/newdv/README.md

    * Created a video recording to demonstrate various commands of our project using the virtual machine environment.
 * Took responsibility for merging video recordings together for presentation purposes
    * Compiled all group members' video recordings of each explaining the parts of the code they contributed to during this project
+   * Contributed to troubleshooting issues with other group members who needed help with errors

 ##
 ## **Thomas**